L1ker/js_promises_random_gif/README.md

-# js_promises_random_gif
+# Random GIF from Giphy
-learned about JS Promises using Giphy API as example
+This code utilizies JS promises using the fetch function to make a request to the Giphy API and get a random GIF out of their database.